gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### General

-   It is RECOMMENDED that the DTLS Connection ID is not included in the DTLS records as it is not need, the CRYPTO chunk indicates which DTLS connection the DTLS records are intended for using the DCI bits.
+   It is RECOMMENDED that the DTLS Connection ID is not included in the DTLS records as it is not needed, the CRYPTO chunk indicates which DTLS connection the DTLS records are intended for using the DCI bits.

    The DTLS record length field is normally not needed as the CRYPTO